milenkovicm/wasaffi/README.md

 }
 ```

-which will be converted to `wasm` module with:
+which will be compiled to a `wasm` module with:

 ```bash
 cd wasm_function